Do you know that ancient Egyptians used basil to embalm the mummies? This helped people preserve the dead bodies from decaying for many years.

 If you have already experienced it, you must have come across the struggle of maintaining your diet.

-Basil leaves possess antihyperglycemic and liver-protective effects, which help the release of insulin from the pancreas, prevent glucose production in the liver, and raised glycogen synthesis.
+Basil leaves possess antihyperglycemic and liver-protective effects, which help the release of insulin from the pancreas, prevent glucose production in the liver, and raise glycogen synthesis.

-Also, if you crave tea but your health does not allow it, you can simply make a tea out of basil leaves and enjoy.
+Also, if you crave tea, but your health does not allow it, you can simply make tea out of Basil leaves and enjoy it.

 4. Relieves Chronic Pain

-This suggests that the basil can treat chronic painful conditions, including fibromyalgia, a condition that induces pain all over the body and causes fatigue, sleep issues, and depression.
+This suggests that Basil can treat chronic painful conditions, including fibromyalgia, a condition that induces pain all over the body and causes fatigue, sleep issues, and depression.

 With its inflammatory properties, it also can soothe cramps, sore muscles, joints, and nerves.